thoth-station/jupyterlab-requirements/README.rst

 There are 3 ways to interact with this extension:

-- [%horus magic commands](./docs/source/horus-magic-commands.md) directly in your notebook's cells.
+- `%horus magic commands <./docs/source/horus-magic-commands.md>`__ directly in your notebook's cells.

 - [horus CLI](./docs/source/horus-cli.md) directly from terminal or integrated in pipelines ([check video](https://www.youtube.com/watch?v=fW0YKugL26g&t)).